 There are two distinct types of refund policies.
 One is Rivier University’s Institutional Refund Policy.
-The second is the Federal Return to Title IV Refund Policy.
-To review Rivier’s institutional refund policy, please visit our Refund Policy page.
+The second is the federal Return to Title IV Refund Policy, outlined below.

 Return to Title IV Funds Policy

-The requirements for Title IV program funds when you withdraw are separate from any refund policy that Rivier may have.
+The requirements for Title IV Program funds when you withdraw are separate from any Rivier refund policy.
 Therefore, you may still owe funds to Rivier to cover unpaid institutional charges.
-The University will charge the student for any Title IV program funds that Rivier was required to return.
+The University will charge the student for any Title IV Program funds that Rivier was required to return.

-A student who withdraws after the 60% point of a semester is entitled to retain all Title IV aid for that semester.
-However, if the student withdraws prior to the 60% point of the term, unearned Title IV funds as determined by the federal policy must be returned to the various programs.
+If you withdraw after the 60% point of a semester, you are entitled to retain all Title IV aid for that semester.
+However, if you withdraw prior to the 60% point of the term, unearned Title IV funds as determined by the federal policy must be returned to the various programs.
 These funds must be returned even if the University provides no refund to the student.
-This means the student could owe the University and/or the U.S. Department of Education a significant amount of money.
+This means you could owe the University and/or the U.S. Department of Education a significant amount of money.

 Post Withdrawal Disbursement

-If the student did not receive all of the funds that were earned prior to withdrawing, a post-withdrawal disbursement may be due.
-If the post-withdrawal disbursement includes loan funds, the student must give permission before the funds can be disbursed.
+If you did not receive all of the funds that were earned prior to withdrawing, a post-withdrawal disbursement may be due.
+If the post-withdrawal disbursement includes loan funds, you must give permission before the funds can be disbursed.
 Rivier may automatically use all or a portion of the post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges.
-Permission is required to use the post-withdrawal grant disbursement for all other school charges.
-Students will be notified of post-withdrawal disbursement eligibility within 30 days of the date of withdrawal determination.
-The school must return the Title IV funds within 45 days of the date the school determines the student withdrew.
+Permission is required to use the post-withdrawal grant disbursement for all other University charges.
+You will be notified of post-withdrawal disbursement eligibility within 30 days of the date of withdrawal determination.
+The University must return the Title IV funds within 45 days of the date the school determines the student withdrew.

-If a student is a Pell Grant recipient, the University must verify the student began attendance in all classes used to determine financial aid eligibility before processing a Return to Title IV funds calculation.
-If a faculty member indicates that a student never attended, the University will first adjust the disbursed aid if there is a resulting change in eligibility and then calculate the Return of Title IV Funds.
-As a result, the student may end up owing the institution for the amount of unearned aid.
-If the student never attended any classes, all aid will be cancelled and the student billed for all outstanding charges.
+If you are a Pell Grant recipient, the University must verify you began attendance in all classes used to determine financial aid eligibility before processing a Return to Title IV funds calculation.
+If a faculty member indicates that you never attended, the University will first adjust the disbursed aid if there is a resulting change in eligibility and then calculate the Return of Title IV funds.
+As a result, you may owe the institution for the amount of unearned aid.
+If you never attended any classes, all aid will be canceled and you will be billed for all outstanding charges.

 Determining Earned Aid